michaelmangelsdorf/Sonne8/README.md

 ### A, G and M

 M is a pseudo-register.
-Reading or writing it transfers between memory and register operand.
+Reading or writing it transfers between memory and a register operand.
 By default, the G register holds the byte offset to which reading from or writing to M will go in memory.
 The G register can be forced to take on this role by executing the SETG signal.
 The SETA signal switches to register A to provide the byte offset.

 ### R